kentcdodds/testing-workshop/README.md

 2. Integration Testing with [Jest](http://facebook.github.io/jest)
 3. End to End (E2E) Testing with [Cypress](https://www.cypress.io/)

 We'll mention other forms of testing, but these are the types we'll focus on and learn in this workshop.
-We'll learn about the benefits (and tradeoffs) of [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
-We'll learn how to configure the tools and why, when, where, and what to test.
+Learn more about the course goals and specific topics covered in the [`other/INSTRUCTIONS.md`](./other/INSTRUCTIONS.md) file.

 **NOTE: This repository is meant for instructional purposes.
 While you'll probably learn a great deal looking through this project, remember that it's